codewind-resources/rogue-cloud/docs/Developing-VisualStudioCode-on-Codewind.md

 5)  You should see a status message `Pulling Codewind Docker images` on the bottom right hand corner of the screen.
 Wait for this to complete.
 After the images are downloaded, you should see `Starting Codewind`, then `Codewind installation is complete`.
 Click OK.

-6) Select View (menu item) > Explorer.
+6) Select `View` (menu item) > `Explorer`.
 On the bottom left hand corner of the explorer, you should see 'Codewind'.
 Expand this panel if not already expanded.